Skip to main contentSkip to footer content

 Q: How do my professors know that I have accommodations?

 A: Per your request, the DSPS staff will send notifications to each of your professors about your accommodations.
+You must submit a Semester Accommodations Request for each semester you plan to use accommodations.

 Contact the DSPS Specialist at (707) 256-7447.